Code Point

 A unique number assigned to each character in Unicode.
 Written as U+ followed by hexadecimal digits, e.g., U+0041 (A).

 A code point is a unique number assigned to each character in the Unicode standard.
-It is written as U+ followed by hexadecimal digits: U+0041 (Latin capital A), U+3042 (hiragana a), U+1F600 (grinning face emoji).
+Written as U+ followed by hexadecimal digits: U+0041 (Latin capital A), U+3042 (hiragana a), U+1F600 (grinning face emoji).
+It is the most fundamental unit for identifying characters in Unicode and is referenced in all aspects of text processing.

 Unicode defines approximately 1.1 million possible code points (0 to 10FFFF), with about 150,000 characters assigned as of 2024.
-Unicode standard references explain the code point system in detail.
+This space is divided into 17 "planes," with the first plane (BMP: Basic Multilingual Plane, U+0000 to U+FFFF) containing most commonly used characters.
+Characters outside the BMP (emoji, ancient scripts, etc.) are placed in supplementary planes. check out camisole on Amazon explain the code point system in detail.